mendhak/mendhak.github.io/_posts/2020-05-25-my-wsl-dev-setup.md

 ## Automating the whole thing

-It's also possible to automate the entire process - from installing WSL to Ubuntu to configuring the bash environment.
+It's also possible to automate the entire process - from installing WSL to Ubuntu to configuring the bash environment, and even installing Docker Desktop for Windows.

 You will need two scripts, a `preparewsl.ps1` and a `preparewsl.sh`.